openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-app-ability-embeddableUIAbility.md

 > The initial APIs of this module are supported since API version 12.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 >
 > The APIs of this module can be used only in the stage model.
->
-> The APIs of this module can be used only in atomic services.

 ## Modules to Import